 Slanted & Enchanted is the first studio album of the notorious Stockton, California alt-rock band Pavement.
 The project results from various hours of crazy jamming and recording with a low-quality 4-track recorder.
-Thus this record shows little to no consistency in terms of production: the vocals are buried deep within in the mix, in certain tracks almost indistinguishable from the twisted wall of sound (No Life Singed Her, Conduit For Sale!), nagging feedbacks to sprout everywhere, along with noises of all kinds and compressed ultra-distorted guitar tones.
+Thus this record shows little to no consistency in terms of production: the vocals are buried deep within the mix, in certain tracks almost indistinguishable from the twisted wall of sound (No Life Singed Her, Conduit For Sale!), nagging feedback to sprout everywhere, along with noises of all kinds and compressed ultra-distorted guitar tones.

-Nonetheless, this unique, almost ironic approach to rock music, combined with the refined sarcasm of the lyrics written by singer/frontman Stephen Malkmus, contributed to the success of the lo-fi musical “movement” and generated a proper wave of artists and bands inspired by this raw and caustic approach towards “making music” from the early 2000s on.
+Nonetheless, this unique, almost ironic approach to rock music, combined with the refined sarcasm of the lyrics written by singer/frontman Stephen Malkmus, contributed to the success of the lo-fi musical “movement” and generated a sound wave of artists and bands inspired by this raw and caustic approach towards “making music” from the early 2000s on.

 Pavement’s ironic approach to rock music

 The songs in the tracklist flow like a unique stream of consciousness given birth by Malkmus’s irresistible sense of humor.
-The opener Summer Babe- Winter Version is a noisy dream-pop tune with an ultra-catchy vocal line that hooks instantly the listener, then we find the punkiest edge of the work with songs like No Life Singed Her, immediately followed by the dissonant crunchy arpeggios and salty guitar distortions of In The Mouth A Desert.
+The opener Summer Babe- Winter Version is a noisy dream-pop tune with an ultra-catchy vocal line that instantly hooks the listener, then we find the punkiest edge of the work with songs like No Life Singed Her, immediately followed by the dissonant crunchy arpeggios and salty guitar distortions of In The Mouth A Desert.

-Fragments of pop songs overloaded with feedbacks
+Fragments of pop songs overloaded with feedback

-In general, these songs sound like scattered pieces of rather enjoyable pop-songs assembled with a cut-up-like technique, creating a result that’s equal parts disturbing and refreshing.
+In general, these songs sound like scattered pieces of rather enjoyable pop songs assembled with a cut-up-like technique, creating a result that’s equal parts disturbing and refreshing.
 Later on the tracklist, the listener confronts Loretta’s Scars, one of the most dissonant tunes on Slanted & Enchanted with reverberating feedback in the mix and various guitar works layers intertwining together over a background of flowing talked vocals.

 I was dressed for success